Gildarion/CENTOS_ANSIBLE/README.md

 # CENTOS_ANSIBLE
-Packer + VagrantFile to create a box with centos 7 and ansible
+Packer + VagrantFile to create a box for VirtualBox with centos 7 and ansible